Environmental Water Science

 The objectives of the group are:

-- To undertake research on the environmental impacts of decentralized systems for urban development that provide water and waste-water services at allotment, cluster and subdivision scale using alternative water sources.
-Studies have been undertaken on the use of water sensitive urban design principles in new developments, the use of domestic rainwater tank systems, grey-water treatment systems and reuse, constructed wetlands for waste-water treatment and the performance of urban storm-water runoff control structures in improving urban runoff quality.
+- To undertake research on the environmental impacts of decentralized water and waste-water systems for urban development at the allotment, cluster and subdivision scale.
+Studies have been undertaken on the performance of: water sensitive urban design principles in new developments; domestic rainwater harvesting systems; grey-water treatment systems and reuse; constructed wetlands for waste-water treatment; and urban storm-water runoff control structures for improving urban runoff quality.

-- To undertake research on faecal source tracking in catchments using a variety of chemical and microbial methods such as tracers, fluorescent whitening agents, faecal sterols and other tools to track contaminant pathways through soil and the unsaturated zone to further evaluate the impact of contaminants in rivers, estuaries and lake systems.
+- To undertake research on faecal source tracking in catchments using a variety of chemical and microbial methods such as tracers, fluorescent whitening agents, faecal sterols, stable isotopes, microbiome and DNA analysis, to track contaminant pathways through soil and the unsaturated zone to further evaluate the impact of contaminants in rivers, estuaries and lake systems.

-- To examine the effects of pollutants on estuarine and marine biota, and their biological response to pollutant stressors.
-Biological responses in organisms may be employed as surrogates and more informative tools for pollution effects than chemical measures of contaminant levels alone.
-As well as ecotoxicology and approaches to remediating aquatic contamination, the group is also interested in the physiology of aquatic organisms and the ecology of estuarine and marine environments.
+- To examine the effects of pollutants on freshwater, estuarine and marine biota, and their biological and community response to pollutant stressors.
+Biological and community responses in organisms may be employed as surrogates and more informative tools for pollution effects than chemical measures of contaminant levels alone.
+As well as ecotoxicology and approaches to remediating aquatic contamination, the group is also interested in the physiology of aquatic organisms and the ecology of freshwater, estuarine and marine environments.

-To meet these objectives the group uses a variety of field monitoring instruments and has access to chemical and biological instrumentation in modern laboratories for water and specimen assays.
+To meet these objectives the group uses a variety of field monitoring instruments, including drone surveys of catchments where appropriate, and has access to chemical and biological instrumentation in modern laboratories for water and specimen analysis.

-Techniques used include chromatography & spectrometry including PCR analysis, metal assay and faecal sterol analysis and faunal identification and enumeration.
+Techniques used include chromatography & mass spectrometry, fluorescence spectrometry, dye tracing, environmental DNA (eDNA) and quantitative PCR (qPCR) analysis, metabolomics, elemental analysis, stable isotope and sterol ratio analysis, faunal identification and enumeration.

-Instrumentation includes GC-MS, ICP-MS, ESI-MS, X-ray diffraction, electron diffraction, NMR, real-time PCR system, and flow-through respirometry.
+Instrumentation includes GC-MS, ICP-MS, ESI-MS, fluorescence spectrometer, X-ray diffraction, electron diffraction, NMR, real-time PCR systems, and flow-through respirometers.

 A number of external funding partners have been involved in the group's research projects including: